Act I · The Grove

 "Gods you're so dramatic.
 I'm not trying to kill you.
 Like I said, it's just a nibble.
 A taste.
 Surely you can afford me this small kindness for keeping my pretty mouth shut?"
 He says, batting his eyes.
 A practiced smile decorating his lips.
 He closes the narrow gap between us and drags a finger up my arm, pouting.
 "Please."

-Even after everything that's happened, the spine on this man is ironclad.
-"Bhaal below..."
-I just want to sleep.
+I stare down at him.
+The spine on this man is ironclad.
+"Bhaal below...
+I just want to sleep."
+I pinch the bridge of my nose and close my eyes tight before gesturing to the ground.
 "Sit.
 I have questions before we start."

 He claps gleefully and quickly takes a seat across from me on my bedroll.